 Airplane Pockets/Travel Tray

-It can be hard keeping the little ones entertained on a long flight.
-These little trays fold up and help keep all of their toys/art supplies right in front of them instead of on the floor.
+It can be hard to keep the little ones entertained on a long flight.
+These little trays fold up and help keep all of their toys/art supplies right in front of them instead of rolling around on the floor.

 Pool Swimmers